-The school produces three publications and they are:
+The school-produced publications are:

-Plum Hi-Lites The school newspaper is published several times during the course of the school year.
-Criterion The school yearbook is similar to a university edition in size and content.
+- Plum Hi-Lites: The school newspaper is published several times during the course of the school year. - > Criterion: The school yearbook is similar to a university edition in size and content.
 The yearbook covers the entire school year, and is distributed at the end of the school year.